team-plain/typescript-sdk/README.md

 ### MutationError
 [(view source)](./src/error.ts)
 If you only handle one error when using the SDK, handle this one.
 This is an error returned by a mutation within Plain's API and contains lots of information of what went wrong.
-It is called 'MutationError' since it every mutation error has a `errorDetails` field which contains the full error details.
+It is called `MutationError` since every mutation error has a `errorDetails` field which contains the full error details.

 Here is an example error: